Investigation of Sign

-(1) Perform a load test of a damaged truss to assess the impact of the damaged members
+(1) Perform a load test of a damaged truss to assess the impact of the

 on the overall performance of the truss.

-(2) Compare the load test results with the results of structural analysis of the truss with
+(2) Compare the load test results with the results of structural analysis of

-the intent of assessing the accuracy of predicting the structural behavior of damaged
+the intent of assessing the accuracy of predicting the structural behavior

 and undamaged sign support trusses.